0rang3max/Slapp/README.md

 # Släpp

-Tool for quick taggin and deploying releases to Git.
+Tool for quick tagging and deploying releases to Git.
 Släpp automatically generates and pushes CHANGELOG file to your repo, based on your commit history.

 ### Installation
 ```bash